The ROI of consumer insights when building digital finance products

 You'll create product-market fit more consistently and increase the stickiness of the financial services you offer.
 This will be increasingly important during times of financial difficulty such as the current cost of living challenges.

-Now is the time people really need organisations they bank with to truly understand their issues and help provide properly tailored solutions.
+Now is the time people really need organizations they bank with to truly understand their issues and help provide properly tailored solutions.
 Building trust between banks and their customers is a critical factor in long-term retention since finances are such a crucial part of consumers’ lives.

 Technology-driven change